ExperiencersInternational/experiencersInternational.github.io/labs/fedi/splatoon/eshopclosure.md

 ## What this means for preservation

 As stated in Nintendo's support article, they basically don't guarantee the ability to redownload forever.
 If there ever comes a time where your USB stick or SD card gets corrupted and redownloading is no longer available, you're out of luck.
 If you want to archive your games, I'd highly recommend modding your console, wiiu.hacks.guide and 3ds.hacks.guide is the best places to find information.

+**NOTE: In rare cases, modding can brick your console, and you may be banned from online services, although this is unlikely now unless you're hacking.
+Proceed at your own risk.**

 ---